Gout is a form of arthritis caused by a build-up of uric acid within the body, which is a waste product of metabolism.

 - Alcohol – particularly beers and port

 Ensure you also drink plenty of water.
-If you are overweight, loosing weight can help to decrease your uric acid levels, as can exercise.
+If you are overweight, losing weight can help to decrease your uric acid levels, as can exercise.